MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 ---
 title: Migrate Azure Analysis Services to Power BI
 description: Describes how to migrate Azure Analysis Services models to a Power BI workspace.
-author: owend
+author: minewiskan
 ms.author: owend
 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: conceptual
 ms.date: 10/18/2022
 LocalizationGroup: Premium
+ms.custom: engagement-fy23
 ---

 # Migrate Azure Analysis Services to Power BI (preview)

 This article describes the Microsoft Azure Analysis Services to Microsoft Power BI Premium migration feature in Power BI.
-The feature provides model database migration from Azure Analysis Services to dataset in Power BI Premium, Power BI Premium Per User, and Power BI Embedded workspaces.
+This feature provides model database migration from Azure Analysis Services to dataset in Power BI Premium, Power BI Premium Per User, and Power BI Embedded workspaces.

 Before beginning a migration, be sure to review [Migrate from Azure Analysis Services to Power BI Premium](../guidance/migrate-azure-analysis-services-to-powerbi-premium.md) and [Migration scenarios](../guidance/migrate-azure-analysis-services-to-powerbi-premium-migration-scenarios.md).
 These *Guidance* articles provide a detailed comparison of both platforms and can help you determine a migration strategy that best suits your organization.

 > [!IMPORTANT]
 > The Azure Analysis Services to Power BI Premium migration feature is currently in **preview**.
 While in preview, functionality and documentation are likely to change.

 ## Understanding migration

 ### Prerequisites

-The Azure Analysis Services server that you're migrating from and the Power BI workspace that you're migrating to have to be in the same tenant.
+The Azure Analysis Services server that you're migrating from and the Power BI workspace that you're migrating to must be in the same tenant.

 Ensure each environment meets the following prerequisites:

 **In Azure Analysis Services**

-- You must have [**Server administrator**](/azure/analysis-services/analysis-services-server-admins) and Owner or Contributor permissions.
+- You must have [**Server administrator**](/azure/analysis-services/analysis-services-server-admins) permissions and belong to the Owner and/or Contributor roles for the subscription.

 - Azure Analysis Services must have an [Azure Storage account](/azure/storage/common/storage-account-create) with a container configured and backup enabled for the server, as described in [Azure Analysis Services database backup and restore](/azure/analysis-services/analysis-services-backup).

-- If Firewall is enabled for your server, ensure [**Allow access from the Power BI Service**](/azure/analysis-services/analysis-services-qs-firewall#configure-a-firewall) is set to **On** or disable the firewall during migration.
+- If Firewall is enabled for your server, ensure [**Allow access from the Power BI Service**](/azure/analysis-services/analysis-services-qs-firewall#configure-a-firewall) is set to **On**, or disable Firewall during migration.

 **In Power BI**